 Figure 6: Hobo Pendant Data Loggers recorded microenvironmental conditions for the extent of the study period.
 Values shown are mean hourly temperatures for all microsites (eight open and eight shrub) between March 17th and May 14th.

+Instead of facet – use color so you can compare at each instance??

 Tables